researchstudio-sat/webofneeds/documentation/designissues/draft-stating-information-requirements.md

 If this taxi service need is matched with a potential customer need with compatible goals they could start a collaboration.
 The taxi service cannot fulfill its goal just for itself by proposing its `:service-pickup-data-graph` to a customer since its shape graph `:service-pickup-shapes-graph` requires a pick up location property of type `txi:hasPickUpLocation`.
 This location has to be provided by a customer to satisfy the taxi services shapes graphs.

 A customer need that could have been matched to the above service could look like the following.
 The need is again described in a `:sysinfo` graph but with a `won:seeks` top level branch to match the service need.
+The need has one goal with a data graph `:customer-pickup-data-graph` and a shape graph `customer-pickup-data-graph`.

+The data graph specifies a node of type `txi:callTaxiAction` with pickup time and location properties.
+The pickup time is set to the next day and is meant to overwrite the default pickup time in the data graph of the taxi service.
+For the pickup location an address string is specified.

+The shape graph specifies the conditions for the customer to accept an agreement with a taxi service provider.
+As above the `sh:closed` property is used to have control of the triples in the final agreement.
+The customer expects an `:addressShape` as pickup location with value "Thurngasse, KG Alsergrund, Alsergrund, Wien, 1090, Österreich" which matches exactly the location already specified in its data graph.
+That means the taxi service should just use this address without modifying anything here.
+Also the customer specifies the constraints for the pickup time in its goals shape graph.
+The pickup time that the customer recommends in its goals data graph must not match exactly the one that the taxi service might propose.
+The customer grants a time window of 10 minutes by specifying `sh:minInclusive` and `sh:maxInclusive` constraints for the `txi:hasPickUpDateTime`.

 ````